 by the Americans with Disabilities Act (ADA):

 Joaquin County complies with the Americans with Disabilities Act and, upon

 request, will consider reasonable accommodations to enable individuals with

 disabilities to perform essential job functions.

-classification are members of a bargaining unit which is represented
+hired into this classification are members of a bargaining unit which is

 Insurance: San Joaquin County

 provides employees with a choice of three health plans: a Kaiser Plan, a